 After receiving your TC award letter, it is necessary for you to indicate which types of financial aid you want to accept.
 Below are instructions for accepting your financial aid.

-CURRENT STUDENTS & SPRING 2017 ADMITS: You may begin accepting your aid now.
+SUMMER 2017 ADMITS: You may begin accepting your aid now.

 CONTINUING STUDENTS ATTENDING IN SUMMER 2017: Please complete our summer aid application in late April if you wish to be considered for loan funding during Summer A and/or Summer B.